 If you plan to develop VBA macros, you should have some understanding of Excel's history.
 I know you weren't expecting a history lesson when you picked up this book, but bear with me.
-This is important stuff.
+This is important stuff that might make you a hit at the next nerd party.